Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

 \subsubsection{Example: Eikonal Approximation}

-We do not, in this paper, attempt to discuss detailed examples.
+Let us briefly discuss what one expects to find from evaluating the remaining path-integral over $A_j$ and $q$.
+We will not attempt to discuss detailed examples here.
 However, the lowest-order eikonal approximation does serve to illustrate what one can expect.
-We give a very heuristic treatment here - more detail is found in, eg., refs. \cite{CQG18,fradkin,fried}).
-In this approximation, fluctuations in the charge trajectory about the classical saddle point are neglected in the current.
-Starting from the effective field term $\tilde{S}_A$ in (\ref {tildeSA}), we write it as $\tilde{S}_A = \tilde{S}_A^0 + \tilde{S}_A^{int}$, where the interaction term is
+We give a heuristic treatment here - more detail is found in, eg. Fradkin or Fried \cite{CQG18,fradkin,fried}.

+In this lowest-order eikonal approximation, fluctuations in the charge trajectory about the classical saddle point are neglected in the current.
+Starting from the effective field term $\tilde{S}_A$ in (\ref{tildeSA}), we write it as $\tilde{S}_A = \tilde{S}_A^0 + \tilde{S}_A^{int}$, where the interaction term is

 We then expand $q(t)$ as $q(t)=q_{cl}(t)+\delta q(t)$, where the classical trajectory $q_{cl}$ is independent of $A_{\mu}$, so that